xin-peng/Virtual_reality_env_SHM/README.md

 ## Unreal Engine, AirSim, ROS, SLAM

 This documentation is an instruction to help users to create a virtual reality environment for developing and testing autonomous UAV-based structural inspection algorithm.
 The full instruction including examples and demoes will be post after EWSHM2022. https://www.ewshm2022.com/
-## Related paper
+## Reference
-A Virtual Reality Environment for Developing and Testing Autonomous UAV-based Structural Inspection, X. Peng, G. Su, Z. Chen, R. Sengupta, EWSHM 2022.
+Peng, X., Su, G., Chen, Z., Sengupta, R. (2023).
+A Virtual Reality Environment for Developing and Testing Autonomous UAV-Based Structural Inspection.
+In: Rizzo, P., Milazzo, A. (eds) European Workshop on Structural Health Monitoring.
+EWSHM 2022.
+Lecture Notes in Civil Engineering, vol 254.
+Springer, Cham. https://doi.org/10.1007/978-3-031-07258-1_54
 ## Dependencies
 - ROS
 - Unreal Engine (Version 4.25)